Switch to Rezo

 Streaming and Downloads

-const download = await rezo.download(
+const download = rezo.download(

 'https://example.com/large-file.zip',